opea-project/GenAIComps/README.md

 	</tbody>
 </table>

 A `Microservices` can be created by using the decorator `register_microservice`.
-Taking the `embedding` as an example:
+Taking the `embedding microservice` as an example:

 ```python
 from langchain_community.embeddings import HuggingFaceHubEmbeddings